Curriculum Vitae

 Software development

-XML, XML Namespaces, XML Infoset, web architecture (expert)
+Expert on XML, XML Namespaces, XML Infoset and web architecture

 Free Software / Open Source